pabo/parseconfig/README.md

     if ($config[verbose]) {
         print "User $config[user] on server_id $config[server_id]\n";
     }

+Given the sample configuration file, below, the above code would output

+    User user on server_id 55331

 ## Specification
 Write some code that can parse a configuration file